mohae/csv2md/README.md

 csv2md transmogrifies CSV-encoded data into GitHub Flavored Markdown, GFM, tables.

 Formatting of fields is supported.
-Text can have no justification, or be: left justified, centered, or right justified.
+Text can either have no justification or be left justified, centered, or right justified.
 Text can either be un-styled or styled with bold, italic, or strikethrough styling.
 Formatting is per column, field, and does not apply to the table header row, record.

 For more details see https://help.github.com/articles/github-flavored-markdown/#tables.